Total TimePrep: 25 min. + chilling

 - 1 cup fresh or frozen raspberries, thawed

 - Grated lemon peel and additional fresh raspberries, optional

-- Cut a thin slice from a wafer so that wafer will stand flat against wall of pie plate; repeat nine times.
+- Cut a thin slice from a wafer so that wafer will stand flat against side of pie plate; repeat nine times.
 Set aside.
 Crush remaining wafers and trimmed portions.

 - Combine wafer crumbs, butter and sugar; press onto the bottom of an ungreased 9-in. pie plate.
 Arrange trimmed wafers around edge of pie plate, lightly pressing into crust.
-Cover and refrigerate.
+Refrigerate until set.

 - In a large bowl, dissolve gelatin in boiling water.
 Cover and refrigerate for 45 minutes or until partially set.
 Beat on medium speed for 5 minutes or until fluffy.
 Fold in yogurt.

 - In another bowl, beat cream until it begins to thicken.
 Add confectioners' sugar; beat until stiff peaks form.
 Fold whipped cream and raspberries into gelatin mixture.
 Spread into crust.

 - Chill for at least 4 hours.
 Garnish with lemon peel and additional raspberries if desired.
 Yield: 10 servings.